RobinBarta/PINN/README.md

 ## Project description

-The RBC-PINN project is used to reconstruct temperature and pressure fields based on velocity data in thermal convective flows.
+I developed this PINN framework with a project team at the DLR Göttingen (https://github.com/DLR-AS-BOA/RBC-PINN).
+The PINN project is used to reconstruct temperature and pressure fields based on velocity data in thermal convective flows.
 Details on the architecture and the method are found in [1].
 We are happy to help with modifying the PINN to reconstruct only pressure and velocity gradients in non-thermal flows.
 Also, The proposed PINN is compatible with PTV data generated with proPTV: https://github.com/RobinBarta/proPTV.

 The project comes with a test case involving a DNS generated Rayleigh-Bénard convection in a cubic cell with Ra=1E6 and Pr=0.7.